Ultimate Tubeless Sealant Development

 1. Making Injectable Sealant

 We had previously come to the conclusion that if you could inject the sealant, it couldn't seal a hole the size of the valve.
-We had seen this to be true with our previous edition as it would clog the valve every time we would try to inject it.
+We had seen this to be true with our previous edition, as it would clog the valve every time we tried to inject it.
 It was a single customer interaction at our booth in Emporia for Unbound that challenged this thinking.
-They were really not a fan of pouring in the sealant but were a massive SILCA fan.
-They challenged us by saying "everybody knew that carbon wheels couldn't survive roubaix, everybody knew that 23mm were the fastest tire, and everybody knew that a light and stiff bike were the most important variables on a bike.
+They were really not a fan of pouring in the sealant, but were a massive SILCA fan.
+They challenged us by saying "everybody knew that carbon wheels couldn't survive Roubaix, everybody knew that 23mm tires were the fastest tire, and everybody knew that a light and stiff bike was the most important variable on a bike.
 Surely there is a way to get the sealant to be injectable and still seal big punctures, just nobody has figured it out yet."

-This got us off to the races and have tried countless different ideas and none of them worked...until we looked at a new carbon supplier.
-We really looked at the lengths of the fibers as that seemed to be the issue with injecting the sealant.
-We were able to work with them to create an optimized carbon fiber length that were much smaller.
+This got us off to the races, and we have tried countless different ideas, but none of them worked until we looked at a new carbon supplier.
+We really looked at the lengths of the fibers, as that seemed to be the issue with injecting the sealant.
+We were able to work with them to create an optimized carbon fiber length that was much smaller.

 2. Make the Sealant Last Longer